Generic name: meningococcal conjugate vaccine [ me-NIN-je-KOK-al-KON-je-gate-vax-EEN ]

 Menactra is recommended if:

-you have been exposed to an outbreak of meningococcal disease;
+you've been exposed to an outbreak of meningococcal disease;

 you are in the military;